final-hill/decorator-contracts/README.md

 efficient implementation.
 The `@override` decorator makes explicit that the method is replacing another implementation.

-This decorator does not simply document and verify the fact that the method is overridden, it will also verify that the parameter count matches.
+This decorator does not only document and verify that the method is overridden; it will also verify that the parameter count matches.

 An `@invariant` decorator must also be defined either on the current class or on an ancestor.
-When defined, candidate overrides are identified and an error is raised if an associated `@override` decorator is missing.
+When defined candidate overrides are identified and an error is raised if an associated `@override` decorator is missing on that feature.

 Static methods, including the constructor, can not be assigned an `@override` decorator.
 In the future this may be enabled for non-constructor static methods